The Vancouver International Jazz Festival is BC’s largest music festival. It attracts hundreds of artists and over 100,000 Jazz enthusiasts.

 For full details about the festival, see the Coastal Jazz website.

-In 2025 the Vancouver International Jazz Festival celebrates its 40th year!
-The festival features a series of concerts and other events during the last couple of weeks in June.
-There are usually a couple of hundred concerts at lots of different venues over a 10-day period.
+The Vancouver International Jazz Festival has been running since 1986!
+The 2025 festival features a series of concerts and other events during the last couple of weeks in June.
+There are over 180 events taking place over 12 days.
+For a list of places you can see the performances, see our article about Jazz Festival Concert Venues.

-This year the Vancouver International Jazz Festival runs from June 20th until the Sunday of the Canada Day Long Weekend.
+This year the Vancouver International Jazz Festival runs from June 20th until July 1st which is Canada Day.
 A hub of the festival is Granville Island, where there are lots of ticketed and free shows at the Revue Stage, Performance Works and Ocean Artworks.
 There are also shows at other venues around Vancouver, including at the Queen Elizabeth Theatre and Guilt & Company.

 Other venues are normally clubs and restaurants as well as theatres, public plazas and parks in Vancouver and on the North Shore.
 There are lots of free outdoor concerts every year.
 There are absolutely amazing ticketed indoor ones too!
 At this festival, you’ll see and hear some of the best of the best!

 One of the headlining performers this year is Grammy Award-winning artist Richard Bona at the Vancouver Playhouse.
-Other headliners include Bill Frisell, Delvon Lamarr, Christine Jensen and the New Jazz Underground.
+Other headliners include the Bill Frisell Trio, Delvon Lamarr, Christine Jensen and the New Jazz Underground.
 There are so many other talented artists too!

 TIP: The free concerts at the festival are awesome!
 If you like Jazz, though, you’ll also want to check out the ticketed events.
 Some pretty amazing musicians play and are worth paying to see!
 For a list of ticketed events see our article about Vancouver Jazz Festival Ticketed Concerts.